Does Testosterone Make You Taller? Addressing a Common Myth

 More and more men are taking supplemental testosterone (T) due to decreasing levels globally.
 There's a lot of conflicting information online about the effects of testosterone on height, both for boys during puberty and for adults taking supplemental testosterone as hormone therapy.

-But is testosterone proven in research studies to increase height for adolescents or adults?
+But is testosterone shown in research studies to make men taller?
 Is there a difference in the effects of testosterone on height in adolescents and adults?
-What about growth hormone?
+Does growth hormone make you taller?

 One of the counterintuitive things about testosterone is that even though it’s the essential hormone for male development, it has been associated with decreased height in clinical studies.